fsadock/PhotoMosaicApp/README.md

 This is a java application that transforms an image in a puzzle created with many other small images(tiles).
 The application expects four arguments in the following order:

-createImage(imagePath, TilesFolder, integer, destinationPath)
+createImage(imagePath, TilesFolder, epslon, destinationPath)

 1- The path to the base image that is going to be converted;

 2- The path to the tiles folder used to fill the base image;

-3- A value used to choose which tile is going to fill each pixel of the base image (smaller means more specific tile, bigger means more tiles can occupy that pixel);
+3- A integer value used to choose which tile is going to fill each pixel of the base image (smaller means more specific tile, bigger means more tiles can occupy that pixel);

 4- The path of the final image.

+(Each tile can only be used 10 times, so if you use a small epslon value your image might have black parts)

 It's a basic program, still has a lot of work to do, so it is not very efficient.